davidh-gh/WebAppKickstart/src/WebApi/Readme.md

 Use Plural naming for controller names, e.g., *SitesController, UsersController*, etc.

-Do not use package *Microsoft.IdentityModel.Tokens*
+Do not use package *Microsoft.IdentityModel.Tokens* Use IActionResult instead of void or primitive types in controller methods.

 ## To have open API documentation, add the following to your `Program.cs`: